Insights

 For more help on camera placement, take a look at our complete restaurant security camera floor plan.

-7. What other equipment do I need (besides cameras)?
+What other equipment do I need besides cameras?

 With an analog camera setup, you will need a digital video recorder device.
 With an IP camera setup, which we recommend you choose if you do not have an existing camera system, you require a network video recorder.

-You can really get the most value out of your security camera system with integrated software.
+You can really get the most value out of your business security camera system with integrated software.
 Without software, you will spend too much time scrolling through and watching video feeds of your restaurant without much purpose.
+One needed piece of software is a cloud video management system.

-With software like Solink, you can connect your cameras to an accessible interface that allows you to navigate between your cameras and restaurant locations (if you have more than one restaurant across multiple geographical locations).
+With Solink, one of the best video security systems, you can connect your cameras to an accessible interface that allows you to navigate between your cameras and restaurant locations (if you have more than one restaurant across multiple geographical locations).

 Moreover, you can connect the software to your POS system to tie transaction data and video footage together.
 Doing so helps you monitor transactions, stop theft, and ultimately save you tons of time and money.